Is it possible to grow if those same friends hold you back?

 Choose to spend your time with people who bring fruitfulness, joy, and positivity into your world.
-It starts with you.

 The more you choose to love and honor yourself, the more aware you become of the people you bring into your life.

 We attract who we are.

 You’ll change the way you see others.
 Growth is a natural byproduct of this kind of mental health work.

 It removes toxicity.
-And gets you moving forward towards living the best version of you.
+And gets you moving forward towards living the best version of yourself.